 How many times to try critical operations.
 If certain operations fail due to non-fatal, recoverable errors, the tool waits and tries the operation again.
 These are the operations that are retried, with their default number of tries and wait time between tries (in seconds):

+'''

+OPERATION

+TRIES

-TRIES WAIT
+WAIT

-===== ====
+create_triggers

+10

+1

+drop_triggers

+10

-10 1
+1

+copy_rows

-10 1
+10

+0.25

+swap_tables

-10 0.25
+10

-10 1
+1

+update_foreign_keys

-10 1
+10

-10 1
+1

+analyze_table

-10 10 10 10
+10

+1

+'''

 To change the defaults, specify the new values like: